KnapMartin/STM32-UART-Controller/README.md

     uart.updateInterruptRx(huart);
 }
 ```
-Now you can use "send" and "recieve" methods from tasks.
+Now you can use "send" and "receive" methods from tasks.